MarcFaussurier/boolean_neural_network/README.md

 		- if zero succeded regenerate the population (it may take a while to find a suitable initial population for multi-output neural network)
 	- A child is created usig the union of parents cross-over, it also contains non-expressive parent genes

 ### About FPGA

 This projet also come with an FPGA prototype built in logism (.circ).
-Current implementation is desgined as a 2D array of a cell that performs both routing and boolean operation.
-Cells are desgined to be chainable, thus not haing identifier, and thus exandable with other circuits.
-The final goal is to build a dynamycally exandable Waffer-sized FPGA chip that could host a neural network trained to reshap other neural networks.
+Current implementation is desgined as a 2D array of a cell that performs both routing and boolean operations.
+Cells are desgined to be chainable, thus not having identifier, and thus exandable with other circuits.
+The final goal is to build a dynamycally exandable waffer-sized FPGA chip that could host a neural network trained to reshap other neural networks.

 ### Current application project